p2pu/p2pu-theme/README.md

 The CSS is built from [sass](http://sass-lang.com/).
 You'll find the partials in `p2pu-theme/src/scss`.
 The first place to start is the `_variables.scss` file, where you can change the variables that are used throughout bootstrap and the p2pu-theme.
 You can then create your own partials and add them to the end of `base.scss` or create your own base file and import only the partials you want.

-Run `yarn build` or `npm run build` to compile the CSS files, which will be output to the `dist` folder.
+Run `npm run build` to compile the CSS files, which will be output to the `dist` folder.

 ### Extending JavaScript

-Add your javascript files to the `js` folder and import them in the `index.js` file.
+Add your JavaScript files to the `js` folder and import them in the `index.js` file.

-Run `yarn build` or `npm run build` to compile the package, which will be output to the `dist` folder.
+Run `npm run build` to compile the package, which will be output to the `dist` folder.